Journey to Bethlehem poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to Joseph, after his own angelic visitation, makes the choice to believe Mary and stand by her.
 Together they commit to this divine path despite the social consequences, choosing faith over fear and embarking on their journey as partners in God's plan., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Herod intensifies his search and the stakes are raised significantly.
+Of particular interest, this crucial beat Herod intensifies his search and the stakes are raised significantly.
 Either Mary and Joseph have a close encounter with danger that makes the threat real, or they receive intelligence that Herod knows about the prophecy and is actively hunting them.
 The fun adventure becomes a deadly serious mission., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 79 minutes initiates the final act resolution at 80% of the runtime.
 A moment of divine intervention or help arrives - perhaps the innkeeper offers the stable, or shepherds appear to help them, or they evade the soldiers through unexpected means.
 Mary and Joseph find renewed faith and strength, synthesizing their love for each other with complete trust in God., demonstrating the transformation achieved throughout the journey.